 For more detailed instructions, please review an instructional video recorded at our previous office hours session.

-However, the core website project team is also taking steps to make the search tool more effective and user-friendly.
+The core website project team is also taking steps to make the search tool more effective and user-friendly.
 One way to do that is to add similar search terms, also known as “best bets.”
 These are words or phrases that are commonly used or have alternative names for the same thing.
 For example, some people might search for "International Education" while others might search for "Study Abroad.”
 We can add both terms as best bets, so the search tool will show the same results for either term.

 If you have any suggestions for best bets for specific websites/pages, please let us know.
 You can submit a support request through ITOneStop www.radford.edu/itonestop with the following details: